Led854/694-2023-team18/Caching/Caching Built Log.md

 	- selection
 		- Redis outperforms Memcached by offering richer functionality and various features that are promising for complex use-cases.
 			- data structure; secondary database model; different types of eviction policies.
-			- in case to add information like images or geographic location information to the cache.
+			- in case to add attributes like images or geographic location to the cache.

 |          Parameter           |                                                 REDIS                                                 |                      MEMCACHED                      |
 |:----------------------------:|:-----------------------------------------------------------------------------------------------------:|:---------------------------------------------------:|